henryiii/hypernewsviewer/README.md

 - `HNFTSDATABASE`: The full-text-search database
 - `HNDATABASE`: The database with all the metadata
-- `HNFILES`: tTe file directory root
+- `HNFILES`: The file directory root

 ## Setup for development